Teodor-Iancu/post-shop/README.md

 ### Graduation project

-I develop a fictitious online shop named „Post Stamps and philately“, build on top of the latest MERN Stack technology and Redux
+I develop a fictitious online shop named „Post Stamps and philately“, build on top of the latest MERN Stack Technology and Redux

 ![Post Stamps and philately!](./frontend/src/assets/PostOnlineShop.png 'Post Stamps and philately')